wp-plugins/wowslider/readme.txt

 It seems "z-index" problem.
 WOWSlider's value of "z-index" parameter is 90.
 So, "z-index" value of your menu should be greater than 90.
 If problem will persist, please contact with customer support at support [at] wowslider [dot] com.
 Provide us a direct link to your webpage with a problem.

+= 9.
+WOWSlider doesn't degradate nicely to CSS-only slider =

+Notice, WOWSlider provides this feature since v.2.1.
+So, if you use an older version, it will not work.
+Also, degradation to CSS-slider will not work, if you use "On-demand image loading" option.
+This option means that the images will be loaded from the script.

 == Screenshots ==